chemch/LockettVesp/README.md

 * **Training Sorties** - Interactive exercises ranging a wide spectrum of cyber security domains
 * **TTP Development** - Dedicated range time for developing tactics, techniques and procedures
-* **Capture the Infra** - Live blue vs red events in which defensive and offensive security teams strive to control critical assets
+* **Blue vs Red** - Live CTF events in which defensive and offensive security teams strive to control critical assets
 * **Offline Deployment** - Download and install the LVR on your own infrastructure for offline access (requires license updates)

 # Access